ricsanfre/pi-cluster/docs/_docs/index.md

 ### Self-hosted external services

-There is another list of services that I have decided to run outside the kuberentes cluster but not using any public cloud service.
+There is another list of services that I have decided to run outside the kuberentes cluster selfhosting them on VMs running in Public Cloud, using [Oracle Cloud Infrastructure (OCI) free tier](https://www.oracle.com/es/cloud/free/).

 |  |External Service | Resource | Purpose |
 | --- | --- | --- | --- |